 With mineralization at the Fenn-Gib Deposit area remaining open in most directions, a 30,000-meter Phase 3 drill program commenced in the second half of 2022 to continue delineating mineralization.
 A Phase 2 regional exploration program also commenced on the Fenn-Gib North Block.
 The Fenn-Gib Phase 3 drill program was completed in January 2023.
-Based on the results of the Phase 3 drill program, a further resource update is planned for Q2 2023.
 The Phase 2 regional exploration program remains underway.

-As ongoing drilling continues to identify new mineralization at the Fenn-Gib Deposit, the Company commenced a 30,000-meter Phase 4 drill program in the first quarter of 2023.
-As of April 30, 2023, a total of 249 surface drill holes have been completed on the Fenn-Gib Project, representing 138,503 meters.
+As drilling continues to identify new mineralization at the Fenn-Gib Deposit, the Company commenced a 30,000-meter Phase 4 drill program in the first quarter of 2023.
+As of July 28, 2023, Mayfair has completed a total of 268 surface drill holes on the Fenn-Gib Project, representing 151,903 meters.